Quick Picks

 NO if:

-- -Don't choose Rippling for payroll-only (Gusto is simpler)
+- -Do not choose Rippling for payroll-only (Gusto is simpler)

 Bottom Line: Gusto for most small businesses.
 Rippling for unified platform.
 ADP for compliance insurance only.
 See Best HR Software guide.